nayan32biswas/mongodb-odm/docs/tutorial/get_or_create.md

 ```
 </details>

 The `get_or_create` will return two values.
 The first one is the actual object and the second one is a boolean field.
-Boolean field indicates the object is existing data or newly created.
+The boolean field indicates whether the object is existing data or newly created.